KomodoPlatform/developer-docs/additional-assets/misc/2020-01-31-utxo-contracts.md

 However, gaining an understanding of how these UTXO-based contracts function is not a topic that can be approached through a simple blog post.

-A reader that is charged with representing Komodo on this topic is encouraged to dedicate several hours of time to studying these topics.
+Any Komodo team member representing Komodo on these topics will need several to dedicate several hours of time to gain a working understanding of these topics.

 This topic can (and in the future likely will) require an entire textbook for a reader to gain masterful understanding.